-You can upload and manage multiple data feeds in your account for use across your campaigns in Google Ads.
-Business data is where you provide and manage data sources for ads, extensions and targeting.
+Business data is where you provide and manage multiple data sources (also known as data feeds) for ads, assets and targeting for different campaigns across Google Ads.
 Business data lets you review the upload history and the status of your ads at a glance.
 You can also view the overall clicks, impressions and campaigns associated with your business data feeds.
+Business data is also where you can create ad customiser attributes for responsive search ads.

 What's kept in business data

 When you go to the Business data section of your Google Ads account, you'll see a table with the data associated with your account.
-Ad customiser, ad extension, location targeting and dynamic display ad data can appear here.
+Ad customiser, legacy ad asset, location targeting and dynamic ad data can appear here.

 Ad customisers are parameters that adapt your text ad to the context of a user’s search (for ads on the Search Network), or the website that someone’s browsing (for ads on the Display Network).

-- Ad customisers work using ad customiser data that dynamically updates ad text.
+- Ad customisers use ad customiser data to dynamically modify ad text.

 - You upload your ad customiser data within the Business data section of your Google Ads account.